inc2734/habakiri-rockey/readme.txt

 == Description ==

 Rocky is a design skin of Habakiri.
+This plugin needs Habakiri 2.0.0 or later.

 == Installation ==